 Figure 11.4.3-1: The transport details for the ESCertKE Procedure

-Provisioning Certificates: Each End-Points shall be provisioned with their own private keys and corresponding certificate and optional certificate chain.
+A. Provisioning Certificates: Each End-Points shall be provisioned with their own private keys and corresponding certificate and optional certificate chain.

-Triggering: The Initiating End-Points is decides to initiate the ESCertKE procedure with an identified Terminating End-Point.
+B. Triggering: The Initiating End-Points is decides to initiate the ESCertKE procedure with an identified Terminating End-Point.

-Establishing pairwiseE2EKey
+C. Establishing pairwiseE2EKey